Food for the Spirit (album)

-Food for the Spirit is a Gospel music album by American vocalist Smokey Robinson, released in 2004.
-A departure from Robinson's typical soul music work, the album received mixed reception and Robinson returned to soul after this release.
+Food for the Spirit is the eighteenth studio album by American singer-songwriter Smokey Robinson, released in 2004.
+The album marks his first gospel album, departing from his typical soul music work.
+The album received mixed reception and Robinson returned to soul after this release.
+The album also marks the second album not to be released by Motown (following Double Good Everything in 1991), instead being released by Liquid 8 Records.

 Reception

 Editors at AllMusic Guide scored this release 2.5 out of five stars, with critic Thom Jurek calling it "a slick, very contemporary soul-gospel recording" and that Robinson has a "still gorgeous voice", but the performance competes with the production.
 Writing in Rolling Stone, Bud Scoppa gave this release three out of five stars, praising Robinson's vocals, but decrying "heavy-handed social commentary".